 The table below acts as our Section 172 statement by setting out the key stakeholder groups, their interests and how the Company engages with them.
-Given the importance of stakeholder focus, long-term strategy and reputation to the Company, these themes are also discussed throughout this Annual Report.
+Given the importance of stakeholder focus, longterm strategy and reputation to the Company, these themes are also discussed throughout this Annual Report.

-Stakeholder Their interests How we engage

-Investors Comprehensive review of financials Regular reports and analysis on

-Business sustainability investors and shareholders

-High standard of governance Annual Report

-Success of the business Company website

-Ethical behaviour Shareholder circulars

-Awareness of long-term strategy and • AGM

-direction RNS announcements

-Press releases

-Regulatory bodies Compliance with regulations Company website

-Company reputation RNS announcements

-Insurance Annual Report

-Direct contact with regulators

-Compliance updates at Board

-Meetings

-Consistent risk review

-Partners Business strategy Meetings and negotiations

-Application of acquisition strategy Reports and proposals

-Dialogue with third party
+Stakeholder Investors Their interests Comprehensive review of financials Business sustainability High standard of governance Success of the business Ethical behaviour Awareness of long-term strategy and direction How we engage Regular reports and analysi investors and shareholders Annual Report Company website Shareholder circulars AGM RNS announcements Press releases Regulatory bodies Compliance with regulationsCompany reputationInsurance Company website RNS announcements Annual Report Direct contact with regulator Compliance updates at Boa Meetings Consistent risk review Partners Business strategyApplication of acquisition strategy Meetings and negotiationsReports and proposalsDialogue with third party w we engage